Bobo (socio-economic group)

-bourgeois were materialists and the bohemians were antimaterialists.
+[The] bourgeois were materialists and the bohemians were antimaterialists.
 The bourgeois were polite; the bohemians were raw.
 The bourgeois were career-oriented, so the bohemians were experience-oriented.
 The bourgeois pretended to be chaste, and the bohemians pretended to be promiscuous.

 In the 1960s, a sea change occurred, when bohemianism evolved (in the United States at least) from a fringe phenomenon of artists and writers, to a mass movement sometimes called the counterculture or Hippie movement.
-Their enemy was the Vietnam War and segregation, but also Bourgeois values, as expressed by author of The Making of the Counter Culture Theodore Roczak:
+They opposed political situations such as the Vietnam War, and segregation, as well as the social institutions of Bourgeois values, as expressed by Theodore Roczak in his 1970 book, The Making of the Counter Culture:

-“The bourgeoisie ... is obsessed by greed.
+The bourgeoisie [...] is obsessed by greed.
 Its sex life is insipid and prudish.
 Its family patterns are debased.
 Its slavish conformities of dress and grooming are degrading.
-Its mercenary routinization of life is intolerable ...”
+Its mercenary routinization of life is intolerable[.]

-Brooks describes middle class conformists as finally paying attention to bohemians and reacting against them in the 1980s.
-"Yuppies" (a "sort of bourgeois on steroids") being a reaction against bohemianism, and conservative authors decrying the "self-indulgent nihilism" and social destructiveness of bohemianism.
-Nonetheless, within time though the Counter Culture did not over throw capitalist culture it did have a significant cultural impact.
+Brooks describes middle class conformists as finally paying attention to bohemians and reacting against them in the 1980s by becoming "Yuppies" (a "sort of bourgeois on steroids").
+Conservative authors decried the "self-indulgent nihilism" and social destructiveness of bohemianism.
+Still, although the counterculture did not overthrow capitalism, it did have a significant cultural impact.
 By 2000, when Brooks was writing, "arty coffee shops", "gourmet bread stores", "vegetarian dog biscuits", "Basmati rice", and "all-natural hair colorings", that had previously been the domain of counterculture bohemians, had spread to conservative upper and upper middle class communities.

-They’ve taken all the things that were from the ‘60s of interest to teenagers, like free love and nudity, and gotten rid of them, and kept all the things that are of interest to middle-aged hypochondriacs, like whole grains and fancy rice.
+They've taken all the things that were from the '60s of interest to teenagers, like free love and nudity, and gotten rid of them, and kept all the things that are of interest to middle-aged hypochondriacs, like whole grains and fancy rice.

-Along with the generational influence of the counter culture, Capitalism evolved to produce an "information age", where "ideas and creativity are as important as finance capital and natural resources to producing wealth", and ideas and creativity is the world of bohemia.
+Along with the generational influence of the counterculture, Brooks claims that capitalism evolved to produce an "information age", where "ideas and creativity are as important as finance capital and natural resources to producing wealth", and ideas and creativity are within the world of bohemia.